10 Common DeFi Investment Mistakes and How to Avoid Them

 Liquidity risk often flies under the radar in DeFi investing, but it can have a big impact on your returns.
 One of the most common risks is impermanent loss, which happens when the value of cryptocurrencies in a liquidity pool shifts compared to their initial deposit value.
 This can significantly eat into your profits.
 Back in the DeFi Summer of 2020, many investors jumped into providing liquidity without fully grasping these risks - and some paid the price for it.
 Let’s break down the types of liquidity risks and how to tackle them effectively.

-Impermanent Loss Value divergence between pooled assets High in volatile pairs
+Value divergence between pooled assets

-Pool Exploitation Flash loan attacks and drains Medium to High
+Flash loan attacks and drains

-Insufficient Liquidity High slippage and trade execution issues Medium
+High slippage and trade execution issues

-Smart Contract Risk Vulnerabilities in pool contracts High
+Vulnerabilities in pool contracts

 Recognizing these risks is the first step to managing them.
 Like other DeFi challenges, liquidity-related issues demand proactive strategies to minimize their impact.